Planning a trip to Savannah? You’ve just found your new favorite travel guide.

 Which Savannah Neighborhood is Right For You?

 The difference between the north and south side really matters — especially at night.
-This 2-minute guide saves you 3 hours of blog-scanning.
+This guide helps you figure out where to base yourself before you book anything.

 🔗Read: Where to Stay in Savannah